zzxming/quill-table-up/README.md

 npm install quill-table-up
 ```

+> the registe module name is used internal. so if you want to change it, place use the function [`updateTableConstants`](https://github.com/zzxming/quill-table-up?tab=readme-ov-file#change-internal-constants-variable)

 ```js
 import Quill from 'quill';
 import TableUp, { TableAlign, TableMenuContextmenu, TableResizeBox, TableResizeScale, TableSelection, TableVirtualScrollbar } from 'quill-table-up';